ynab/ynab-sdk-ruby/docs/TransactionsApi.md

 api_instance = YnabApi::TransactionsApi.new

-budget_id = "budget_id_example" # String | The ID of the Budget.
+budget_id = 'budget_id_example' # String | The ID of the Budget.

 opts = {
-  since_date: Date.parse("2013-10-20"), # Date | Only return transactions on or after this date.
+  since_date: Date.parse('2013-10-20'), # Date | Only return transactions on or after this date.
-  type: "type_example" # String | Only return transactions of a certain type (i.e. 'uncategorized', 'unapproved') }
+  type: 'type_example' # String | Only return transactions of a certain type (i.e. 'uncategorized', 'unapproved') }

 begin